 An alignment will exist with our annual operational plans, including our Learning Area and Phase of Learning plans, which describe how key improvement strategies will be implemented and monitored.
 To ensure we are accountable to this plan we will refine our self-review process.
 Merredin College looks forward to working together with our students, parents and the broader community to enact this plan in order to achieve our vision.

-igning the Plans When
+Aligning the Plans When

-Operational Plan Term 1 (The second sec
+Operational Plan Term 1

 Learning Area Plans Term 1

-PBS Action Term 1 le l
+PBS Action Term 1

-SYSTEMS